Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 ## Validation

 ### HTML Validation
 The W3C Markup Validation Service was used to validate the HTML of the website.
-All pages pass with no errors no warnings to show.
+All pages pass with no errors or warnings.
 <details><summary>Home</summary>
 <img src="docs/validation/val-index.JPG">
 </details>